 Today I will walk through replacing the SSL certificates on a vSphere 6.5 PSC appliance.
 This includes replacing the Machine Certificates, User Solution Certificates and the Trusted Root Certificates.
 This is the same process you will be familiar with from vSphere 6.0 U2 onwards certificate replacement.
 All certificates will be issued from Microsoft Certificate Authority.
 The advantage of doing this is that any subsequent component such as vCenter Server Appliance and ESXi hosts will be automatically issued a certificate from the PSC as it will be acting as a subordinate certificate authority.

 Before we begin, lets take a look at the default certificates that are installed with the PSC.
+You can login by opening the webpage https://psc_ip_or_hostname/psc.
+Use the SSO credentials for your vSphere.local domain to login.
 Note the time stamps as these will change once the certificates are replaced.

 Solution User Certificates:

 Trusted Root Certificates:

 There is the option to click on More Options for each of these certificates to see their issuing path.

 Step 1- Generating Certificate Signing Request (CSR)